 It is crucial to pay attention to the clerks and secretaries.
 They will often speak with the judge about their impressions of you, and you should treat your time with them as part of the interview.
 Talking with clerks is a good way for you to get information about what the judge is seeking, and you can often develop a sense of what it would be like to work for that judge.

 Be optimistic about using one interview to get another.
 A very important way to get additional interviews is to call when you have already scheduled an interview with another judge in that city.
 For example, suppose you are traveling to Philadelphia for an interview on January 15.
 You should call the other judges in the vicinity to whom you have applied.
 You can say to the judge’s secretary or clerk: “I will be interviewing nearby on the 15th.
 I am very interested in your judge, and wondered if it would be possible to schedule an interview on that same trip.”
 Your phone call may lead them to review your resume and they may then call you back to schedule the interview.

 You pay for your interview expenses.
 One reason to schedule multiple interviews on the same trip is that you pay your own way.
 Your job search thus has to be done with your personal budget in mind.

 To cut costs, try to schedule as many interviews as possible on the same trip, look for friends to stay with, and think about driving as a way to save money.
 But don’t be over-deterred by these costs.
 Spending a modest amount of money on the interview process is part of your investment in what is often a special year – a year of public service and unique opportunity to learn the legal system from the inside.

 In addition, the Moritz College of Law is pleased to offer judicial clerkship travel funds to students to help offset the costs of interviewing outside Columbus.
-Please see a career counselor in Career Services for policies and procedures to apply for such funds.
+Please see Travel Reimbursement Fund for policies and procedures to apply for such funds.